uoft-lgcu/lgcu.ca/health.md

 * [HCSA allowable expenses](https://www.cupe3902.org/wp-content/uploads/2018/04/HCSA-Allowed-Expenses.pdf "List of expenses that can be reimbursed from the HCSA (pdf)")

 Unfortunately, the descriptions of benefits can sometimes be vague.
 If you're not certain whether a particular service will be covered, or what amount will be covered, it's a good idea to contact Green Shield Canada directly to verify **before** paying out of pocket.
 The phone number for Green Shield Canada is 1-888-711-1119; be sure to have the insurance numbers for both your plans at hand when you call.

-Some healthcare providers are able to apply insurance benefits on the spot so you never have to pay the full cost.
-Discuss this directly with your healthcare provider(s), and see whether they will coordinate benefits with both your GSU and CUPE plans, or with only one (always apply the GSU benefits first).
-Take your insurance numbers with you to every medical appointment in order to increase the likelihood of using your benefits as you go.

-[comment]: # (Should the paragraph above be combined with the information about the pay-direct card for how to use the benefits "at the time"?)

 ### What kinds of things are covered?